Impaired wetlands will be improved at KELT’s Lundstrom Marsh Preserve after years of careful planning and collaboration.

 In the salt marsh tidal channel, there is an area where logs and fill were used to construct a rough causeway across the wetland for a logging project 50+ years ago.
 This causeway is restricting tidal flow and causing problems for the wetland upstream.

 Consequences include higher water temperature, lower salinity, flooding, and friendly conditions for invasive species.

 The warm temperatures prevent this wetland above the causeway from being a healthy place for fish and other salt marsh species to grow.
 The excess of fresh water is causing some of the saltwater loving plants in the wetland to die.
 Without the hardy root systems of these plants, the salt marsh peat is showing signs of decay.
 This results in the surface of the marsh getting mushy and muddy, and it releases greenhouse gas emissions.

 In addition, the wetland has become a hospitable environmental for the invasive plant, Phragmites australis.
 This common reed grows quickly, forms dense monocultures, and can take over habitat from native plants.

 Taking Action for Improvement

-Starting next week, a contractor skilled in working in wetland habitats will remove the old causeway.
-The contractor will be bringing equipment out to the site on Monday, February 5th.
-The project should take three to five days.
-During that time, local residents might see an excavator along Indian Point Road.
-A few trees near the road may need to be cut in order to allow the equipment to access the project site.
+In February, a contractor skilled in working in wetland habitats removed the old causeway.
+The contractor brought equipment out to the site on Monday, February 5th.
+The project took five days.

 This project was funded by a grant from the Maine Natural Resources Conservation Program, a program that uses state and federal mitigation funds to award competitive grants for projects that protect and restore natural resources across the state.